NPS-DEEP/hashdb/doc/announce_1.1.0.md

 ### Import/Export
 New storage _source\_metadata\_store_ is added for storing the source file size and the source file hash digest.

+* The parameter ordering of the `import` command is changed to be more intuitive: the database parameter is provided before the dfxml filename parameter.
 * The source file size and file hash are now imported from DFXML.
 * The source file size and hash are now exported to DFXML.